-- Contrast baths,
+- Contrast baths

-- Ultrasound,
+- Ultrasound

 - Attended electrical stimulation (i.e., NMES)

-- Iontophoresis.
+• Iontophoresis

 Passive modalities are most effective during the acute phase of treatment, since they are typically directed at reducing pain, inflammation, and swelling.
 They may also be utilized during the acute phase of the exacerbation of a chronic condition.
 Passive modalities are rarely beneficial alone and are most effective when performed as part of a comprehensive treatment approach.
 Some improvement with the use of passive modalities should be seen within three visits.
 If passive therapy is not contributing to improvement, passive therapy should be discontinued and other evidence supported interventions implemented.
-The utilization of more than 2 passive modalities per office visit is typically considered excessive and is not supported as medically necessary.
-Use of more than 2 modalities on each visit date should be justified in the documentation.
+The utilization of more than two passive modalities per office visit is typically considered excessive and is not supported as medically necessary.
+Use of more than two modalities on each visit date should be justified in the documentation.
 After one or two weeks, the clinical effectiveness of passive modalities begins to decline significantly.
-In some situations, passive modalities may be indicated for up to one or two months as part of comprehensive occupational therapy program.
+In some situations, passive modalities may be indicated for up to one or two months as part of comprehensive physical therapy program.
 The need for passive modalities beyond two weeks should be objectively documented in the clinical record.

 The AMA CPT manual defines therapeutic procedures as "A manner of effecting change through the application of clinical skills and/or services that attempt to improve function" (AMA, 2018).
-Examples of therapeutic procedures include therapeutic exercise to develop strength and endurance, range of motion and flexibility; neuromuscular re-education of movement, balance, coordination, kinesthetic sense, posture, and/or proprioceptive activities, aquatic therapy, and manual therapy techniques (e.g., mobilization/manipulation, manual lymphatic drainage, manual traction); or therapeutic activities using dynamic activities to improve functional performance (direct one-on-one patient contact by the practitioner).
+Examples of therapeutic procedures include therapeutic exercise to develop strength and endurance, range of motion and flexibility; neuromuscular re-education of movement, balance, coordination, kinesthetic sense, posture, and/or proprioception for sitting and/or standing activities; aquatic therapy with therapeutic exercises; gait training (including stairs); and manual therapy techniques (e.g., mobilization/manipulation, manual lymphatic drainage, manual traction); or therapeutic activities using dynamic activities to improve functional performance (direct one-on-one patient contact by the practitioner).